Metrics & Observability Guide

 • Producer metrics: Records sent, bytes, batches, errors, retries, send latency — recorded in send(), send_to_partition(), and batch accumulator flush

-• Consumer metrics: Records received, polls, fetches, commits, rebalances, assigned partitions, lag, poll latency — recorded in poll(), commit(), and close()
+• Consumer metrics: Records received, polls, fetches, commits, rebalances, seeks, assigned partitions, lag, poll latency — recorded in poll(), commit(), seek(), seek_many(), and close()

-• Connection metrics: Connections created/closed, errors, establishment latency
+• Connection metrics: Connections created/closed, errors, establishment latency, priority scheduling counters, and broker throttle delays

 All metrics are lock-free using atomic operations for minimal performance impact.
-Access metrics via producer.metrics_handle() or consumer.metrics().
+Access metrics via producer.metrics_handle(), consumer.metrics(), or the connection metric handles exposed by producer, consumer, share-consumer, admin, and connection-pool APIs.

 Pluggable Export